CodeAdminDe/helm-charts/charts/bind9-hidden-primary/README.md

 Take a look at [https://katacontainers.io](https://katacontainers.io) to get an overview about it.
 Also take a look at the HowTo-Section within the kata-container GitHub Repository, e.g. to learn [how to create a runtime class](https://github.com/kata-containers/kata-containers/blob/main/docs/how-to/run-kata-with-k8s.md#create-runtime-class-for-kata-containers)_

+## Chart without NetworkPolicies

+Please note that this chart does not provide any network policies itself.
+Therefore, I recommend the implementation of network policies before using in prod environments.

+## Opinionated & Non-standard

+Please note that this chart is highly opinionated and may therefore not be ideal for your environment and/or does not meet the typical standard for helm charts.

+Therefore, I'm very happy if you find the chart/s provided here helpful and perhaps even use it in your environment, but at the same time I strongly advise you to take a close look at it and adapt it to your needs where necessary.

+If you would like to return any helpful changes, I would also be happy to receive a pull request or two ;-)

 ## Feedback & Security